Install MongoDB on Ubuntu¶

 Use this tutorial to install MongoDB on Ubuntu Linux systems.
 The tutorial uses .deb packages to install.
 While Ubuntu includes its own MongoDB packages, the official MongoDB packages are generally more up-to-date.

-If you use an older Ubuntu that does not use Upstart, (i.e. any version before 9.10 “Karmic”) please follow the instructions on the Install MongoDB on Debian tutorial.
+If you use an older Ubuntu that does not use Upstart (i.e. any version before 9.10 “Karmic”), please follow the instructions on the Install MongoDB on Debian tutorial.

 You cannot install this package concurrently with the mongodb, mongodb-server, or mongodb-clients packages provided by Ubuntu.

-The Ubuntu package management tool (i.e. dpkg and apt) ensure package consistency and authenticity by requiring that distributors sign packages with GPG keys.
+The Ubuntu package management tools (i.e. dpkg and apt) ensure package consistency and authenticity by requiring that distributors sign packages with GPG keys.
 Issue the following command to import the MongoDB public GPG Key:

 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 7F0CEB10

 Create a list file for MongoDB.¶

 Create the /etc/apt/sources.list.d/mongodb.list list file using the following command:

 echo 'deb http://downloads-distro.mongodb.org/repo/ubuntu-upstart dist 10gen' | sudo tee /etc/apt/sources.list.d/mongodb.list